How To Buy a House in the United States - Everything You Need to Know

 Among all the steps leading to buying a house, the most important one is to understand clearly what is a "must" and what is "nice-to-have".
 You will need to watch out for a lot more than just the price and location.
 First of all, define the lifestyle you are leading or are going to lead in the near future.
 Do you have a big family?
 Do you or one of your family members have any mobility issues?
-Think over the monthly budget you can spend for utilities.
+Think over the monthly budget you can allocate towards utilities.
 Determine if the neighborhood is important to you.
 All these points will help you understand the size of the house you need, the yard you prefer, the number of bedrooms, and other important issues.

 A good idea is to create two lists for your real estate agent.
 The first list would include everything absolutely necessary.
 The second one would list the nice-to-have items.